Letters from Bob and Kristi Rice

 Rev. Bob and Kristi Rice

-Bob and Kristi will next be in the USA, based in Bloomington, IL, and San Francisco, CA, April 18 – October 2013.
+Bob and Kristi will next be in the USA and available for speaking request July - December 2016.
 Email them or the Mission Connections office (Rachel.Anderson@pcusa.org) to extend an invitation to visit your congregation or organization.

 About Bob and Kristi Rice's ministry

 Bob and Kristi Rice began in January 2010 as mission workers of the Presbyterian Church (U.S.A.) in the Democratic Republic of Congo, where they serve with the Presbyterian Community of Congo (CPC).
-Bob serves as a consultant and colleague with the CPC, with an active involvement in visioning and implementing new initiatives in Christian education and evangelism, including the development of curriculum and traveling throughout the region as a member of the evangelism team.
+They serve as consultants and colleagues with the CPC, with an active involvement in visioning and implementing new initiatives in Christian education and evangelism, including the development of curriculum and traveling throughout the region as members of the evangelism team.
 Kristi serves with community development and microloan projects connected to the CPC as she seeks to empower the poor and demonstrate God’s love.

 The Presbyterian Community of Congo was founded by Presbyterian missionaries in the 1890s and is the largest Protestant denomination in the Congo with more than a million members.
 In a country that has been ravaged by atrocities and years of conflict, the CPC has continued to witness to the good news of God’s word through a holistic ministry.
 There are more than 700 parishes in the Kasai region.
 Bob and Kristi are excited to serve alongside this vibrant community of faith.